Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 I was born ‘lower class’ (working class to most) in a time when that actually meant what it sounds like.
 I have owned fifty-six vehicles, some sublime, some ridiculous, others simply exciting, some merely functional and at least a couple of extravagant toys: two Ferraris and nine Porches.
 My first car was a £100 Austin 1500. … little did I know?

 I have always been a grafter, my first job, a weekend job, aged 13.
-I paid my own way, I pay my dues (taxes).
+I paid my own way, I paid my dues (taxes).
 I am increasingly concerned about my welfare and the welfare of my family and others, mostly those less fortunate than myself.

-I would gladly pay more.
 More tax if I believed it would assist others.
 I cannot even consider the widespread acceptance of Foodbanks used to prop up a vastly underfunded social welfare system so that ordinary working families do not starve.

 I cannot understand greed, especially billionaire greed.
 The seemingly insatiable, relentless, accumulation of incomprehensible wealth.
 With no discernible point other than personal gratification.
-A must win (at all cost), nothing will ever be enough, greed?
+A must win (at all cost), nothing will ever be enough, never ending greed?

 Substitute nice cars with nice watches, take it up a notch (way beyond my reach) to nice paintings, nice properties, nice super-yachts, nice football clubs! ….. still never enough?